CycloneDX/cyclonedx-javascript-library/README.md

     * can be configured to generate reproducible/deterministic output.
 * Bring serialization to the target environment:
     * Only for _WebBrowsers_.
-      There is no built-in capability for XML in _node.js_, so no common implementation can be done.
+      There is no built-in capability for XML in _Node.js_, so no common implementation can be done.
 * Allow users to implement custom serializers tailored to their target environment.

 ## Capabilities